 App-based ride sharing aggregator has formed an alliance with veteran national automaker Mahindra & Mahindra for cars, financing and sales.

-Anand Mahindra, the Chairman and MD of Mahindra Group said that Indian economy was moving towards a set of sharing dynamics.
-Therefore, investing in Ola is going to help the country grow.
+Anand Mahindra, the Chairman and MD of Mahindra Group said that the Indian economy is moving towards a set of sharing dynamics, therefore, investing in Ola is going to help the country grow.

 He also said that the launch of Jio would have affordable smartphones and data at the disposal of every Indian.
 Thus, the alliance with Ola will be very useful.